permissionx/latticeOKMC/README.md

 # latticeOKMC
-Julia code modeling the vacancy and SIA behaviors at the lattice level
+Julia code modeling the vacancy and Sia behaviors at the lattice level